Bairdo/faucetTutorial/routing-2.rst

     sudo ip link set veth-bgphost1-0 up
     as_ns bgphost1 ip link set vethbgpctrl0 up

-And repeat for the other side.
+And repeat for the other side:

 .. code:: console

     create_ns bgphost2 192.168.1.4/24